Hiking the Aztec Butte Trail in Canyonlands National Park

 This is where the Aztec Butte Trail begins to get more difficult compared to anything prior, and it’s generally the point in the trail where unprepared hikers turn back.

-That being said, micro-spikes may be a necessity if you happen to be visiting during a time when there is snow and/ or ice on the ground.
+That said, micro-spikes may be a necessity if you happen to be visiting during a time when there is snow and/ or ice on the ground.

 I personally use the Yaktrax below.